Hildenborough History Society

 Visitors & members welcome.
 Village Hall, Riding Lane, Hildenborough

-Visitors (£2) are warmly invited to join HHS members (free) for what promises to be a most enjoyable evening.
+Visitors (£2) are warmly invited to join HHS members (free) for the evening.

-Tea and coffee available and time to mingle.
+Tea and coffee will be available from 7.15pm and there will be time to mingle.

 New members may join the Society at any time, annual membership just £5.